RESEARCH STARTER

 Many of the cornerstones of Western culture are of Greek origin, and Ancient Greek, in its historical phases and geographical dialects, ranged widely across multiple disciplines, creative arts, and areas of study.
 Epic and lyric poetry rose to prominence in the Archaic period and flourished in the Classical era, which also saw the emergence of drama as a cultural and political entity (in the tragedies of Aeschylus, Sophocles, and Euripides, and the comedies of Aristophanes).
 Equally, in historiography (Herodotus, Thucydides), philosophy and politics (Socrates, Plato, Aristotle), mathematics and science (Euclid, Archimedes), and many other fields of discovery, it was Ancient Greek that enabled these ground-breaking achievements to be conceived and transmitted.

-Ancient Greek has exerted a vast influence on written culture in the Western world, and by extension the configuration and many of the core assumptions of that world.
+Ancient Greek has exerted a vast influence on written culture in the Western world, and by extension, the configuration and many of the core assumptions of that world.
 The prizing of logic, reason, and dialectic are among those assumptions; and, because Greek was the language in which the New Testament was composed, it has had an incalculable role in the history of Christian thought.
 The cultural predominance of the language came about because it was an exceptionally efficient mode of communication.
 It was influential in its use of alphabetic script, a practice adopted thereafter by all other European cultures, and was supremely flexible, lending itself not only to clarity of expression, but also the conveying of complex emotions, nuances, and shades of meaning, equally adaptable to poetry and prose.
 Not only a means of communication, it was also a defining mark of identity.
 Only those whose native language was Greek were considered true Greeks, and its use is associated with early expressions of national identity and patriotism.

 The renewed interest in Ancient Greek that occurred during the European Renaissance had a considerable impact on the vocabulary of European languages from the fifteenth century onward, when not only ideas and concepts, but the terms used to express them, were imported from the Greek texts then being studied.
 English was a particularly notable beneficiary of this lexical influence.
 As its importance became recognized, Greek (along with Latin) was associated with the formation of elites and was used as a badge of educational and cultural superiority.
 It was fixed as one half of the area of study traditionally known as "classics" in European school curricula from the sixteenth to the early twentieth century.
-Although its elitist connotations faded during the late twentieth century, Ancient Greek has continued into the twenty-first as part of school and college courses in history, culture, and civilization.
+Although its elitist connotations faded during the late twentieth century, Ancient Greek has continued into the twenty-first century as part of school and college courses in history, culture, and civilization.
 This impact extends far beyond the purely pedagogic.
 Its capacity for word formation, and hence the expression of new ideas, has fitted it for the expression of everyday technical and technological concepts in the modern world.

 Bibliography